Giulio Andreotti: Trial for murder

 Contemporaneously with his trial for Mafia association, Andreotti was tried in Perugia with Sicilian Mafia boss Gaetano Badalamenti, Massimo Carminati, and others on charges of complicity in the murder of journalist Mino Pecorelli.
 The case was circumstantial and based on the word of Mafia turncoat Tommaso Buscetta, who had not originally mentioned the allegation about Andreotti when interviewed by Giovanni Falcone and had recanted it by the time of the trial.

 Mino Pecorelli was killed in Rome's Prati district with four gunshots, on 20 March 1979.
 The bullets used to kill him were Gevelot brand, a peculiarly rare type of bullet not easily found on gun markets, legal and clandestine alike.
 The same kind of bullet was later found in the Banda della Magliana's weapon stock, concealed in the Health Ministry's basement.
 Investigations targeted Massimo Carminati, member of the far-right organization Nuclei Armati Rivoluzionari (NAR) and of the Banda della Magliana, the head of Propaganda Due, Licio Gelli, Antonio Viezzer, Cristiano Fioravanti and Valerio Fioravanti.

 On 6 April 1993, Mafia turncoat Tommaso Buscetta told Palermo prosecutors that he had learnt from his boss Gaetano Badalamenti that Pecorelli's murder had been carried out in the interest of Andreotti.
 The Salvo cousins, two powerful Sicilian politicians with deep ties to local Mafia families, were also involved in the murder.
-Buscetta testified that Gaetano Badalamenti told him that the Salvo cousins had commissioned the murder as a favor to Andreotti.
+Buscetta testified that Gaetano Badalamenti told him that the Salvo cousins had commissioned the murder as a favour to Andreotti.
 Andreotti was allegedly afraid that Pecorelli was about to publish information that could have destroyed his political career.
 Among the information was the complete memorial of Aldo Moro, which would be published only in 1990 and which Pecorelli had shown to General Carlo Alberto Dalla Chiesa before his death.
 Dalla Chiesa was also assassinated by Mafia in September 1982.

 Andreotti was acquitted along with his co-defendants in 1999.
 Local prosecutors successfully appealed the acquittal, and there was a retrial, which in 2002 convicted Andreotti and sentenced him to 24 years imprisonment.
 Italians of all political allegiances denounced the conviction.
 Many failed to understand how the court could convict Andreotti of orchestrating the killing, yet acquit his co-accused, who supposedly had carried out his orders by setting up and committing the murder.
 The Italian supreme court definitively acquitted Andreotti of the murder in 2003.